khazum/ccImputeDatasets/README.md

+## About
-Processed single cell RNA sequencing datasets used to evaluate the performance of the ccImpute algorithm.
+This repository contains processed single cell RNA sequencing datasets used to evaluate the performance of the ccImpute algorithm.

 ## Summary of Datasets & Usage
 Any of scRNA-seq datasets listed in the table below can be read-in into R as follows: